 The chart below shows the happiness ratings plotted against the moving 28-day sleep deprivation.

-Instead of showing the total cumulative sleep deprivation, this chart only focusses on a 28-day sleep deprivation.
+Instead of showing the total cumulative sleep deprivation, this chart only focuses on the 28-day sleep deprivation.
 This means that each happiness rating is plotted against the summed sleep deprivation of the past 4 weeks.

 You may wonder why I present you this graph?
 Isn’t it practically the same as the previous graph?

 Some studies on sleep claim that sleep deprivation does not expire.
 For example, if you are sleep-deprived, you cannot undo it just by returning to the average sleep duration.
 You actually need to make up for all the hours of sleep that you’ve lost.
 That’s what they say, at least.

 But I don’t want that.
 I don’t want the sleep deprivation of the 13th of September, 2015 to influence my sleep deprivation of that same day 2 years later.
 I agree that sleep deprivation doesn’t expire if you’re not catching up on lost sleep, but I am not in complete agreement with the extent of this statement.